Why Accessibility Matters for Publishers | Magic EdTech

 What Does Accessibility in Publishing Mean?

-• Modifying typography or adjusting spacing conventions, to significantly improve readability without compromising the design aesthetics or integrity.
+• Modifying typography without compromising aesthetics or integrity.

-• Refining layouts, such as the placement of em-dashes, captions, or other visual elements, to enhance usability and comprehension.
+• Refining layouts to enhance usability and comprehension.

-• Retiring inaccessible fonts or universally altering the placement of captions to balance accessibility in publishing with consistent design standards.
+• Retiring inaccessible fonts to balance accessibility in publishing with consistent design standards.

-However, it is incredibly difficult to implement these changes in accessibility in publishing.
-Even the smallest modifications, like deciding on who is responsible for creating alternative (or alt) text, require contemplation.
-While authors, as content experts, are often a good choice, they may lack technical knowledge about accessibility standards.
-Conversely, technical teams may lack the subject-specific context needed for nuanced descriptions.
+Even the smallest modifications, like deciding on who is responsible for alt text, require contemplation.
+While authors are a good choice, they may lack technical knowledge about accessibility standards.
+Conversely, technical teams may lack context for nuanced descriptions.

 Similarly, retiring fonts and layout styles may disrupt the publication’s established visual identity, causing resistance from design teams or stakeholders in accessibility in publishing.

-In each case, publishers have to reconcile diverse perspectives, balancing accessibility in publishing with design, technical feasibility, and audience expectations.
+In each case, publishers have to reconcile diverse perspectives, balancing accessibility with design, technical feasibility, and audience expectations.

-Moreover, developing and integrating these tools for accessibility in publishing can get expensive, especially for smaller publishers.
+Developing and integrating AI tools for accessibility in publishing can get expensive.
 And even when the tools are ready, getting teams to embrace the change can be a slow process.

 The Princeton University Press (PUP) has signed two accessibility charters to enhance the accessibility of its publications.
 To date, their work has already resulted in the successful publication of over 400 fully accessible ebook editions, including life-long intellectual property.